The Beginnings

 In 2001, MSC was honored to be the Official Children’s Choir for Mobile’s Tri-Centennial Celebration Silver Anniversary Concert Series.
 The following year, they returned to New York City to perform at Carnegie Hall and St. Patrick’s Cathedral.

 Susan Hoitt was named director in 2006.
-Throughout her thirteen year tenure, MSC has accomplished much and continues to strive for excellence.
-In 2009, the group was featured on NPR’s national radio program.
-“From the Top.”
+Throughout her tenure, MSC maintained the standard of excellence established by the Earlys and created a culture in which all singers strive for excellence.
+In 2009, the group was featured on National Public Radio’s From the Top.
 In 2016, there were the chosen to perform at the AMEA conference.
 MSC is the feature chorus for the Mobile Symphony and the Mobile Opera.

 While travel is a vital element to a performing group, we recognize the importance of the local community to our program.
 As a means of investing in the community that supports us, MSC regularly performs at retirement homes and presents musical education programs at local schools.